JGRennison/OpenTTD-patches/README.md

 * Add information about train full and empty loads and achievable speeds to the train info window.
 * Add setting to sort track types by category and speed.
 * Add a setting for whether to pathfind up to back of a one-way path signal.
+* Multi-aspect signal graphics.
+  This requires a NewGRF which supports this and realistic train braking.
+* No-entry signals.
+  These are not shown in the build signal window by default.

 #### Roads and Road Vehicles